epigen/KPNN/README.md

 	  outPath=$KPNN_DEMOS
       python $KPNN_CODEBASE/KPNN_Function.py --alpha=0.001 --lambd=0.2 $data $edges $classLabels $outPath
       ```
 3. The program should run for approximately 30 minutes or less.
-It will then produce a folder called "run_1" (or a number > 1 if another run already exists) in the location defined by $outPath, where the output of the KPNN is stored.
+It will then produce a folder in the location defined by $outPath, where the output of the KPNN is stored.
 Outputs include:
   - tf_cost.csv - tracks training progress over iterations
   - tf_NumGradMeans.csv - Node weights (from numerical gradient estimation)
   - tf_NumGradTestError.txt - Test error of the latest saved model that was used to calculate node weights